 Children under the age of 5 may suffer from febrile seizures, according to the MayoClinic.com website.
 Only a small percentage of children have these seizures, and they are usually triggered by a viral infection.
 During the seizure, the child may lose consciousness and suffer from convulsions.
 While this is scary for both the child and her parents, most of the seizures do not cause lasting harm and are not a cause for serious concern.

-People of all ages get fevers, but there are some important differences between fevers in adults and children.
+People of all ages get fevers, but there are some important differences between fevers in adults and the types of fever in children.
 In an adult, a fever is not dangerous unless it is above about 103 degrees F, according to MayoClinic.com.
 In children, however, even a slight fever of 99 degrees may indicate something serious is going on.
 For that reason, it is important to monitor your child carefully when he gets a fever.
 Symptoms that indicate an immediate need for medical attention include sunken eyes and dry diapers (which can signify dehydration), any fever that does not respond to medication, constant vomiting, a stiff neck and headache, difficulty breathing, seizures or rashes.